-- 9.2.0.94.1 The requirements for intact stability resulting from the damaged stability calculation shall be fully complied with. - 9.2.0.94.2 For the carriage of containers, additional proof of sufficient stability shall be furnished in accordance with the requirements of the regulations referred to [in Part 1]. - 9.2.0.94.3 The most stringent of the requirements of 9.2.0.94.1 and 9.2.0.94.2 shall prevail for the vessel. - 9.2.0.94.4 For seagoing vessels the provisions of 9.2.0.94.2 above may be regarded as having been complied with if the stability conforms to Resolutions [IMO A.749 (18)] and the stability documents have been checked by the competent authority.
-This applies only when all containers are secured as usual on seagoing vessels and a relevant stability document has been approved by the competent authority vertical extent: from the baseline upwards without limit.
+- 9.2.0.94.1 The requirements for intact stability resulting from the damaged stability calculation shall be fully complied with. - 9.2.0.94.2 For the carriage of containers, additional proof of sufficient stability shall be furnished in accordance with the requirements of the Regulations referred to in 1.1.4.6. - 9.2.0.94.3 The most stringent of the requirements of 9.2.0.94.1 and 9.2.0.94.2 shall prevail for the vessel. - 9.2.0.94.4 For seagoing vessels the provisions of 9.2.0.94.2 above may be regarded as having been complied with if the stability conforms to Resolution A.749 (18) from the International Maritime Organization and the stability documents have been checked by the competent authority.
+This applies only when all containers are secured as usual on seagoing vessels and a relevant stability document has been approved by the competent authority.